curtisktaylor/bill_split/README.md

 <img src='taxset.gif' title='Video Walkthrough # 1' width='' alt='Video Walkthrough # 1' />

 Then add your friends to a new SplitBill and record how much each item costs.
+Once you have recorded everything, you will see a list of how much money everyone should put towards the bill.

 <img src='demo.gif' title='Video Walkthrough # 2' width='' alt='Video Walkthrough # 2' />